Noah-Bargisen/M295/README.md

 The application can be configured through the following properties:

-- [insert configuration properties and their descriptions]
-- [insert any environment variables or configuration files that need to be set up]
+- `server.port`: The port on which the application is running.
+Default is `8080`.
+- `spring.datasource.url`: The URL of the MySQL database.
+Default is `jdbc:mysql://localhost:3306/M295`.
+- `spring.datasource.username`: The username for the MySQL database.
+Default is `root`.
+- `spring.datasource.password`: The password for the MySQL database.
+Default is `1234`.

-You can modify these properties according to your specific requirements.
+You can modify these properties according to your specific requirements in the [application.properties](src/main/resources/application.properties) file.

 ## Usage